Skip to content

 What are the different types of business insurance?

 Public liability insurance is designed to protect you if someone claims that you are liable for property damage or injury.
-It will cover the legal costs associated with fighting the claim and if you are found liable it will also cover compensation payments to the claimant.
+It will cover the legal costs associated with fighting the claim and, if you are found liable, it will also cover compensation payments to the claimant.

 Product liability insurance works similarly to public liability insurance but will cover you specifically if a defective product that you have sold to the public has caused property damage, injury, illness, or death.
 Even if you didn’t manufacture the product, you can still be held liable.

-Professional indemnity insurance will protect your business from claims that your services or advice that you have given to your clients have resulted in a financial loss.
+Professional indemnity insurance will protect your business from claims that services or advice you have given to your clients have resulted in a financial loss.
 This specifically covers claims of negligence or error, not malicious sabotage or a failure to fulfil contractual obligations.

-Professional indemnity insurance can also protect your business if a defamation claim is made against you and cover the cost of compensation payments.
+Professional indemnity insurance can also protect your business if a defamation claim is made against you, and cover the cost of compensation payments.

 Employers’ liability insurance will cover compensation payments and legal fees if an employee makes a compensation claim for a work-related injury or illness.